Dr Kate Bartlem

 Biography

-• health behaviour change for disadvantaged population groups
+• health behaviour change, particularly for disadvantaged population groups

-• implementation science, with a focus on developing strategies for large-scale implementation to facilitate the translation of evidence based policies and practices into mental health services
+• implementation science, and translation of evidence based policies and practices into clinical services and community settings

 • developing strategies to increase the appropriateness of existing population level behaviour change services for high risk populations